-Fig. 1.1A Sample sheet showing the finish appearance for Steel Surface Preparation Standards.
+Fig. 1.1A Sample sheet showing the finish appearance for steel surface preparation standards.
 AESS starts assuming SP-6 finish.
-Image courtesy of Dry-Tec
+(Image courtesy of Dry-Tec)

-Commercial Blast Cleaning is intended to remove all visible oil, grease, dust, mill scale, rust, paint, oxides, corrosion products and other foreign matter, except for spots and discolorations that are part of the natural steel material.
-By using this as a starting point, there should not be issues with the application of the range of finishes that would be required for AESS 1 through 4 type applications as these are normally out of immediate eye range due to their typically high locations.
+Commercial blast cleaning is intended to remove all visible oil, grease, dust, mill scale, rust, paint, oxides, corrosion products and other foreign matter, except for spots and discolorations that are part of the natural steel material.
+By using this as a starting point, there should not be issues with the application of the range of finishes that would be required for AESS 1 through 4 type applications, as these are normally out of immediate eye range due to their typically high locations.

-Fig. 1.1B As can be seen from the images above, Shot Blast Cleaning can take what may appear to be rusted steel, and transform it into a product that is smooth in finish and ready to receive subsequent treatments and coatings.
+It should be noted that one of the alternate surface preparation standards, SP-3, commonly used ig.
+1.18 As can be seen from the images above, shot blast cleaning can take what may appear to be ruste teel, and transform it into a product that is smooth in finish and ready to receive subsequent treatments. nd coatings.

-It should be noted that one of the alternate Surface Preparation Standards, SP-3, commonly used for structural steel elements, only provides for Power Tool type cleaning and should not be relied upon to provide adequate cleaning for consistent looking finishes in AESS applications.
+for structural steel elements, only provides for power tool type cleaning, and should not be relied upon to provide adequate cleaning for consistent-looking finishes in AESS applications.